 We want to see something happen, but nothing ever does.

-And we want to know how it's okay, you know.
+And we want it, you know.

 And look, I understand people's frustration because it's a frustrating thing, isn't it?

-If if there are 80 million Democrats that are positive that this was okay, you know, that Biden won, then why not have them vote again and see how many show up?
+You know, if there are 80 million Democrats that are positive that this was okay, you know, that Biden won, then why not have them vote again and see how many show up?

 I don't think that's the answer.